EPTlib/eptlib.github.io/index.md

 The binaries of EPTlib for different operative systems can be downloaded [here](https://github.com/EPTlib/eptlib/releases).

-Alternatively, EPTlib can be build directly from its [source](https://github.com/EPTlib/eptlib).
+Alternatively, EPTlib can be built directly from its [source](https://github.com/EPTlib/eptlib).

 ## The EPTlib application